oracle-livelabs/spatial-graph/spatial-studio/env-mp-teardown/env-mp-teardown.md

 In this lab you undeploy the Spatial Studio instance created using the Cloud Marketplace.
 The permanently purges all resources created as part of the Spatial Studio deployment from the Cloud Marketplace.

-Estimated Lab Time: xx minutes
+Estimated Lab Time: 5 minutes

 ### Objectives